Top blog articles

 A drywall is a lightweight interior wall technology — consisting of a GI steel frame encased in gypsum plasterboards on either side.
 These are attached together with self-drilling drywall screws.
 The joints are then taped and finished with gypsum jointing compounds.

-One can use drywalls to partition any interior in homes, hotels, hospitals, schools, theatres, and industry.
+One can use drywalls to partition any interior in homes, hotels, hospitals, schools, theaters, and industry.
 These are strong and robust — typically lasting the lifetime of a building.

 Shiplap vs drywall

-For homeowners who prefer using natural materials whenever possible, a shiplap board is the perfect go-to option to cover walls, and in some cases, ceilings too.
+For homeowners who prefer using natural building materials whenever possible, a shiplap board is the perfect go-to option to cover interior or exterior walls, and in some cases, ceilings too.
 Even when you go beyond that, there are some significant advantages to choosing shiplap vs drywall for your interior walls.

 Here are some reasons why shiplap is better.

-More often than not, a shiplap is installed by hand — giving it a natural feel you can’t get with regular drywall.
+More often than not, you can easily install a shiplap by hand — giving it a natural feel you can’t get with regular drywall.
 It provides a seamless transition from one room to another.

 When it comes to shiplap versus drywall, the durability of shiplap is unmatchable.
 Usually, a shiplap board is 3 to 4 inches in thickness and made of solid wood.
 It can go as high as 12 inches wide.
 No wonder, it can take a beating and still look great.
 Drywall, on the other hand, has a tendency to dent and scratch easily.